 Does the legal definition – crime – necessarily mean that the behaviour is “really” beyond the boundaries of normalcy?
 That is, why are some behaviours considered “normal” at one time and place but defined as a “crime” in another?
 The consumption of opium was legal in Hong Kong and around the world at one point in time but later became a crime.
 What does this tell us about society and its values, politics and economy?
 Crime, then, must be understood, in its historical, cultural, and social contexts.
 2

 The first section of the course introduces students to ways of thinking about crime and control (the criminological imagination, what statistics and other forms of data do and don’t tell us, how the media use these data, and their impact on the public’s understanding about crime and criminals.
 The second section of the course is devoted to looking at types of crime in relation to some key criminological concepts.
-Criminology looks not only at the act (the crime), and the actor (the criminal), it also looks at the reaction, the social sanction of crime.
-We will conclude the course with a discussion of social justice and punishment in the local and global contexts.
+The last section of the course turns to look at reactions and efforts to control crime or redress social injustice via the state or through other emergent forms (e.g., role of new media as individuals and collectives seek justice), and concludes with a discussion on what role criminologists play in addressing crime, control and justice.

 Course learning outcomes

 - Illustrate knowledge of how to think sociologically about the problem of crime and its control.

 - Relate theories and concepts to daily experience.

 - Apply knowledge to analysis of current events locally, regionally, and internationally.

 - Produce original assessments of topics/issues in criminology.